Aliyasiddiqa/AI_Memento_Project/README.md

-AI Memento –
-Project Overview

-AI Memento is an intelligent assistant that interacts with users via text and voice.
-It can:

-Receive text input from the user.

-Convert speech to text (STT) for processing voice input.

-Generate voice responses (TTS) from text.

-Simulate conversation and maintain contextual memory of interactions.

-This project is designed as a Python-based local assistant and can be extended for real-time multi-user interaction in the future using LiveKit.

-Features

-Text Interaction

-User can type commands or questions in the terminal.

-AI Memento responds in text.

-Speech-to-Text (STT)

-Users can speak commands, which are converted to text.

-Allows hands-free interaction.

-Text-to-Speech (TTS)

-AI responds in voice, simulating a conversational assistant.

-Contextual Memory

-AI can remember previous interactions during the session.

-Future extension can include persistent memory for long-term learning.

-Agents Used

-Input Agent: Handles user input (text or speech).

-Processing Agent: Processes the input and decides the AI response.

-Output Agent: Handles AI output (text and/or speech).

-Memory Agent: Stores interaction context within the session.

-Currently, memory is session-based, meaning it stores context while the program is running.
-It does not persist after closing the program.

-Setup Instructions

-Clone the repository:
+🎯 AI Memento – Intelligent Assistant

+💡 Project Overview

+AI Memento is a Python-based intelligent assistant that interacts with users via text and voice, simulating a conversational AI.
+The project demonstrates the core capabilities of AI interaction, including:

+Text input processing

+Speech-to-text (STT)

+Text-to-speech (TTS)

+Contextual memory within sessions

+It is designed for entry-level AI/ML projects, but can be extended for real-time multi-user interaction, GUI interfaces, and multimedia capabilities in the future.

+✨ Key Features
+1. Text Interaction

+Users can type queries or commands in the terminal.

+AI Memento responds with meaningful text outputs.

+Example:

+You: Hello
+AI Memento: Sure, I can do that!

+2. Speech-to-Text (STT)

+Users can speak to the assistant, which converts voice to text.

+Enables hands-free interaction.

+Example:

+You (voice input): Tell me a joke
+AI Memento: This is a test response from AI Memento.

+3. Text-to-Speech (TTS)

+AI Memento converts its text responses to voice output, making it feel like a real assistant.

+Example:

+You: How are you?
+AI Memento (voice): This is a test response from AI Memento.

+4. Contextual Memory

+AI Memento remembers previous interactions within the session.

+Enables context-aware responses.

+Future enhancement: persistent memory for long-term conversation tracking.

+🧠 Agents in AI Memento

+The project is modular and uses multiple agents for handling tasks:

+Agent	Function
+Input Agent	Handles user input (text or voice) Processing Agent	Analyzes input and generates AI responses Output Agent	Outputs responses as text and/or speech Memory Agent	Maintains session-based context for meaningful replies

+⚡ Note: Currently, memory is session-based and does not persist after the program exits.

+💻 Setup Instructions
+Step 1: Clone the Project
 git clone <your-repo-url>
 cd AI_Memento_Project

-Create a virtual environment:

-python -m venv venv
-venv\Scripts\activate   # Windows
+Step 2: Create a Virtual Environment python -m venv venv venv\Scripts\activate   # Windows

-Install dependencies:
+Step 3: Install Dependencies
 pip install -r requirements.txt

 Dependencies include:

-python-dotenv – for loading environment variables
+python-dotenv → Loads environment variables

-pyttsx3 (or other TTS library) – for text-to-speech

-speechrecognition or STT library – for speech-to-text

-Run the AI Memento mock:

-python ai_memento_mock.py
+pyttsx3 → Text-to-Speech

+speechrecognition → Speech-to-Text

+pyaudio → Microphone access for voice input

+Step 4: Configure Environment Variables

-Optional .env setup (if using API keys or future integration):
+Create a .env file (optional for API keys or future integrations):

 API_KEY=<your-api-key>

+Step 5: Run the AI Memento Mock python ai_memento_mock.py

-Usage Example
+📖 Usage Examples

-Text Interaction:
+Text Input
 You: Hello
 AI Memento: Sure, I can do that!
 You: What is the time?
 AI Memento: This is a test response from AI Memento.

-Speech Interaction:
+Speech-to-Text

 Speak into the microphone: